mas0ny1/POE-Resizer/README.md

 Script will close when you close POE
 Recommended to Lock mouse to window in POE settings
 This works for me when I have Windowed Fullscreen set in my settings
-If you alt tab out you may need to double tap F10 to get black bars back (To fix)
+The black bars always exist but they are not always on top to allow you to use other software on the same monitor when you alt tab.
+Make sure you minimise the software when you are not using it so the black bars will show up